I provide individual therapy (for adults) and couples therapy.

 - In the initial 90-minute session I will meet with you as a couple and invite you to talk about the history of your relationship, areas of concern, and goals for therapy.

-- In the following two sessions I will meet with each of you individually to learn your personal histories and to give each of you an opportunity to share thoughts, feelings, and perceptions (NOT relationship secrets) in two separate 50-minute sessions.
+- In the following two sessions (50 minutes each) I will meet with each of you individually to learn your personal histories and to give each of you an opportunity to share thoughts, feelings, and perceptions (NOT relationship secrets).

 - In the fourth session (90 minutes) I will share with you my recommendations for treatment and work to define mutually agreed-upon goals for your therapy.